 \section{Conclusion}

-In this work, we have presented novel \textit{T-3DGS} method for 3D scene reconstruction using Gaussian Splatting by effectively removing foreground dynamic distractors from input videos.
-The key to the success are unsupervised classification network to identify transient distractors through novel consistency loss term and the mask propagation approach that improves the boundary and temporal consistency of the predicted transient masks.
-Our results show that our method achieves significant improvement over the state-of-the-art methods on densely captured videos populated with semi-transient distractors.
-We believe our method is a valuable contribution towards widespread usage of 3DGS for robust 3D scene reconstruction from real-world videos captured in uncontrolled settings.
+In this work, we have presented the novel \textit{T-3DGS} method for 3D scene reconstruction using Gaussian Splatting by effectively filtering out foreground dynamic distractors from input videos.
+By integrating an unsupervised classification network with bivariate uncertainty modeling, KL divergence regularization, and a mask propagation strategy, our method achieves superior temporal coherence and boundary accuracy.
+Evaluations on both sparsely and densely captured datasets confirm significant improvements over state-of-the-art approaches.
+We believe our method represents a significant step toward the broader adoption of 3DGS for robust 3D scene reconstruction from real-world videos captured in uncontrolled settings.